When Her Period is a Problem

 “Books like the American Girls series and The Care and Keeping of You are great to make available for young girls to read on their own.
 For teens with special needs, the web-based Healthy Bodies Toolkit by Vanderbilt Kennedy Center has great resources in English and Spanish on hygiene, changing bodies, and even personal safety.”

-If you or your adolescent child need to speak with a health care professional, contact UHealth’s clinic for Pediatric and Adolescent Gynecology at 305-243-4530.
+If you or your adolescent child need to speak with a health care professional, contact UHealth’s Pediatric and Adolescent Gynecology specialists at 305-243-4530.

 Dana Kantrowitz is a contributing writer for UMiami Health News.